How to Design Stock Market Trading Systems

 |Slippage is a cost||Slippage almost irrelevant|

 Once the length of the stock market trading system is chosen, it’s then a matter of selecting the variables that generate the signals and dictate the money management techniques.
 Here is a simple flow chart that may represent an example of such variables.
 It’s best to work backwards and define the output first.
 New traders should aim to simply make money as an output as opposed to attempting to make a specific amount of money or return in any year.
 When designing stock market trading systems there is no need to reinvent the wheel.
-Many books and trading forums (try The Chartist trading forum) have creative ideas.
+Many books and trading forums have creative ideas.

-Once you are familar with your trading software be on the lookout for new ideas to test and run through the trading software.
+Once you are familiar with your trading software be on the lookout for new ideas to test and run through the trading software.
 Most ideas don’t register any startling results but occasionally you will come across a gem.
 If you decide to purchase stock market trading systems from a vendor, be aware of several tricks that are used to suck you in.
 Firstly, are the results true or have they been ‘optimized’ to show profits that perhaps could not be achieved in real time trading.
 Many systems have been designed with hindsight and will not work in the future.
 Always ask the system seller if they themselves trade it, if not why not, if yes, ask to see their trading statements.
-(If their advertising includes a beach, laptop, water, sunshine, etc. ask yourself "what exactly are they selling me?")
+(If their advertising includes a beach, laptop, water, sunshine, etc. ask yourself “what exactly are they selling me?”)

 The second issue is matching your personality to the system.
 Usually stock market trading systems are built around the vendors’ personality, not yours.
 An example would be a trend following system that, although very profitable, may leave large profits on the table.
 If you felt uncomfortable about this, you may be tempted to over-ride the system rules to ‘enhance’ the results.
 This is a recipe for disaster and is generally why such “black box” systems get a bad name.
 If the vendor is credible, trades the system, publishes their results and it fits your personality then it may well be worth the money.